Mazara-del-Vallo travel guide and tourism

 The Church of Santa Veneranda is another typical example of Sicilian Baroque style, with two lodges, a pagoda roof, and a portal in Rococo style.
 The interior has a centric plan, and a fine plaster decoration.

 Another example is the Baroque Church of S. Michael, a remake of an old Norman church that was founded by Roger II, with a Latin cross form, a single nave and small chapels.
 The decoration is by Tommaso Sciacca (1734-1795) and includes numerous paintings on the altars and on the vault, and a fresco depicting the "Triumph of St. Michael and Bartholomew Sanseverino".

 See also the Church of San Francesco which was built in the late 18th century.
 The portal is by Leonardo lncrivaglia, and is adorned with a marble medallion depicting St. Francis receiving the stigmata.
 The interior has a nave and it is decorated with frescoes and stuccos.

 After exploring the churches in Mazara-del-Vallo you can visit the so-called "Museum of the Dancing Satyr" whose centerpiece is the statue of the "Dancing Satyr", fished out of the sea in 1997 in the Strait of Sicily.

 This is an example of a Greek bronze statue dating from the late Hellenistic or early Empire period, and is about two meters high.
 Because of its size the "Dancing Satyr" was probably not part of a group of satyrs, but was alone - and perhaps later chained astern on a Roman warship.

 It was often the case that statues of mythological character were carried astern of Roman warships to serve as "protectors" of the ship.

-The “Dancing Satyr” is curved on the right side, with the arms extended forward and is captured in the moment of making a jump on the tip of his right foot while lifting the left leg.
+The “Dancing Satyr” is curved on the right side, with the arms extended forward and is captured in the moment of making a jump on the tip of his right foot while lifting his left leg.